 Overmixing your pancake batter will turn it a putrid purple/green/brown from all the sprinkles’ color.
 Not at all appetizing.
 You see those golden and white pancakes above?
 I had to use the lightest hand folding in the sprinkles.
 It’s possible to do, so just take your time.
 Stirring the sprinkles is not a race.
 Sloooooow and steady.
 Also!
 Overmixing will give your pancakes a dense, tough texture.
 A far, far cry from the fluffy stack of rainbow pancakes you see here today.
 Yuck.

 As you may have caught on by now, these are buttermilk pancakes.
-Buttermilk is an imperative ingredient in them!
-You would be shocked to hear how often I’m asked if peanut butter can be left out of peanut butter cookies (?) or if chocolate can be left out of chocolate brownies (I’m not kidding).
-Buttermilk’s lactic acid, as well as its quiet tangy taste, is required in this buttermilk pancake recipe.
+Buttermilk is an imperative ingredient.
+Buttermilk’s lactic acid, as well as its quiet tangy flavor, is required in this buttermilk pancake recipe.
 I used low fat; full fat is just fine.

 I finish the pancakes off with the aforementioned vanilla icing.
 I halved my original vanilla icing recipe because you don’t need as much for topping these pancakes.
 The sweet buttery pancakes are amazing even without the vanilla icing on top (and this is coming from a pancake condiment junkie).
 The extra sprinkles on top, however, are obviously necessary.